Augmentations are Sheaves: Augmentations are sheaves

 In Section \ref{sec:locAug} we calculate the local augmentation categories, and then define locally equivalences of $A_\infty$ categories $\hh: \Aug \to MC$.
 Then in Section \ref{sec:locSh} we calculate the sheaf categories, and produce equivalences of sheaves of dg categories $\mathfrak{r}: MC \to \cC_1$.

 Composing these functors and taking global sections, we learn that there is an equivalence $\Aug^\sim \to \cC_1$, where $\Aug^\sim$ is the global sections {\em of the sheafification} of the augmentation category.
 This has, a priori, more objects than $\Aug$.
-In fact this is already true for the unknot without base points -- the sheaf category, hence $\Aug^\sim$, has an object, whereas $\Aug$ does not --- see Section \ref{sec:unknot}.
-However, by checking the criterion of Lemma \ref{lem:strictify}, we learn that when $\Lambda$ has a base point at each right cusp, the augmentation category indeed forms a sheaf, giving the desired result.
+In fact this is already true for the unknot without base points---the sheaf category, hence $\Aug^\sim$, has an object, whereas $\Aug$ does not unless $\coeffs$ has characteristic $2$ (see Remark~\ref{rmk:dgasigns}, where removing base points corresponds to setting $t=1$).
+However, by checking the criterion of Lemma \ref{lem:strictify} (by computing all local categories and restriction functors), we learn that when $\Lambda$ has a base point at each right cusp, the augmentation category indeed forms a sheaf, giving the desired result.

-We should clarify slightly what is meant by a morphism of sheaves of $A_\infty$ categories: the restriction maps on Hom spaces need not commute on the nose with restriction, but only up to a specified homotopy.
-(That is, the homotopy is part of the data of the map.
-Higher homotopical information need not be considered because we are working with sheaves over a one-dimensional base.) \end{proof}

-\begin{lemma} Let $\cC$ be a constructible sheaf of categories on a line, with respect to a stratification $\mathcal{Z}$ with zero dimensional strata $z_i$ and one-dimensional strata $u_{i, i+1} = (z_i, z_{i+1})$.
-There are generization maps